 As a professional who sometimes provides counselling to people who have been affected by divorce, Shuping has a few tips for those who find it hard to accept the reality of being divorced.

-- If you have done your best to salvage your marriage, honestly, let go. - Speak to the people who you trust and who value ex-partner.
-This grudge will slow down your healing.
-Harbouring a grudge will destroy future relationships if you want to remarry.
+- If you have done your best to salvage your marriage, honestly, let go. - Speak to the people who you trust and who value you, such as your support - Renew your strength and try to start a new life after